microsoft/sqlworkshops/sqlserver2019bigdataclusters/SQL2019BDC/02 - SQL Server BDC Components.md

 </table>

-<h3>Data Plane: Data Pool</h3>
+<h3>BDC: Data Pool</h3>

 The Data Pool in a SQL Server big data cluster consists of one or more SQL Server data pool instances.
 SQL data pool instances provide persistent SQL Server storage for the cluster.
-A data pool is used to ingest data from SQL queries or Spark jobs.
+A data pool is used to ingest data from SQL queries or Spark jobs, or other locations.
 To provide better performance across large data sets, data in a data pool is distributed into shards across the member SQL data pool instances.

 <br>
 <img style="height: 200; box-shadow: 0 4px 8px 0 rgba(0, 0, 0, 0.2), 0 6px 20px 0 rgba(0, 0, 0, 0.19);" src="../graphics/datamart1.png">